IE-482-582/Final-Project---Maze-Runners/README.md

 ## Creating the Multi-robot Worlds/Mazes for Gazebo
 ### Setup the Multi_Robot

-- Grab the current github repo.
+- Grab the current github repo and download it.
 Open a new terminal window.

 ```
 cd ~/Downloads